mozilla/mod_authnz_persona/README.md

 If the cookie is not found, the user agent is served an HTML document that presents a Persona login page.

+Note that the server's hostname (`hostname -f` or equivalent) must match the domain portion of the URL in order for verification to succeed.

 Upon successful authentication with Persona, this page will send a request to the server with a Persona assertion in an HTTP header.
 The module, upon detecting no cookie is present, will look for this header, validate the